bkushigian/gto-workbook/solutions/semi-bluffs-and-protection/bn-rfi-bb-call.md

     8. **Suppose you take your preferred action from the last question (check or bet the preferred size).
 If this is a bet, suppose villain calls.
 What are the best and worst turn cards for this hand?**

         + **Best Turn Cards:** Easy: any spade.
 Also, a queen (pref non-diamond).
 A 7 is okay, and we have enough showdown value to beat about half of their range.
 A non-spade 5 or 6 gives us a combo draw.

         + **Worst turn cards:** We don't want to see the board pair, becase that means we aren't drawing to the nuts anymore, and also villains range uncaps.

+        + **From the Solver:**
+          + Re: "Any Spade": A little more care is needed.
+K&spades; is _the_ best card for us...we have nut flush.
+After that a non-8 spade is good.
+With 8&spades; turn we are up against some boats.

 6. <b>A<span style="color:#008800;">&clubs;</span>J<span style="color:#008800;">&clubs;</span></b>    (Flop: A<span style="color:#000000;">&spades;</span>8<span style="color:#0088ff;">&diams;</span>4<span style="color:#000000;">&spades;</span>)

     1. **If you bet this hand should you expect better hands to fold?
 If so, which hands?**

+        No.

     2. **If you bet this hand should you expect worse hands to call?
 If so, which hands?**

+        Yes.
+Worst Ax, 8x, 4x, some draws and backdoor draws.

     3. **Does this hand benefit from a protection bet?
 Explain.**

+        This hand wouldn't mind folding out some backdoor draws, but hands with good equity like spade draws won't be folding.

     4. **Does this hand benefit from growing the pot?
 How so?**

+        This hand could potentially play for stacks depending on runouts and action.
+It loses to 44, A8o, and maybe 88 or A4s (not in present range but could be in some players bb call ranges).
+It wants to bet to grow the pot since it should be ahead a lot of the time at showdown.
+It gets value from hands like worse Ax, 8x, 4x, and some draws.

     5. **How is this hand doing if you bet and get called?
 What parts of villain's range are you ahead of?
 Behind?**

+        We expect to be doing very well.
+We are ahead of most of their calling range.
+We are behind only 44 (4 combos) and A8 (5 combos), and we tie some strong draws (6&spades;5&spades;, 7&spades;6&spades;), but I don't expect those to call; since they benefit from fonds _and_ from growing the pot I think they should be betting?

+        + **From the solver:** A&clubs;J&clubs; has EV=0.6 on flop prior to cbetting.
+After villain calls we have EV=0.98.
+This is a hand that wants to get calls.

     6. **How is this hand doing against a check-raise?**

+        We are doing fine.
+We lose some EV, but not much.
+We have a lot of turn cards that we don't want to see, but on blank runouts I think we can play for stacks.
+However we will be in a bluff-catching role.
+By x/r villain has polarized, and I think they do this with draws and with nutty hands (2p+)

+        + **From the solver:** A&clubs;J&clubs; has EV=0.6 on flop prior to cbetting.
+After villain x/r and we call hero has EV=0.73.
+So we prefer a call.

     7. **What are this hand's incentives on this flop?
 Does it want to bet or check?
 If it wants to bet, what sizing does it prefer?
 Do these incentives line up with the strategy you proposed for your range above?**

+        This hand wants to bet to grow a decent sized pot to win at showdown.
+        This hand could either belong to top of a small-cbet range or bottom of a large-cbet range.
+Since this range wants to bet smaller our default action with this hand is small.

     8. **Suppose you take your preferred action from the last question (check or bet the preferred size).
 If this is a bet, suppose villain calls.
 What are the best and worst turn cards for this hand?**

+        + **Best Turn Cards:** Any non-spade J and either A is great to see.
+          I'm not sure if seeing a K or a Q is good...on the one hand we can get paid from some random Kx and Qx that hit second pair, but on the other hand we need to be careful of K8 and K4.
+I guess since this somewhat uncaps villain's range we don't want to see it, especially since we have enough aces that they aren't likely to put in a bunch with 2nd pair.

+        + **Worst Turn Cards:** Any spade will cut down our EV by uncapping villain's range.
+We don't want to see an 8 or a 4, and we do need to be careful about any card below an 8 since they can complete a gutshot.

 7. <b>K<span style="color:#000000;">&spades;</span>Q<span style="color:#ff0000;">&hearts;</span></b>    (Flop: A<span style="color:#000000;">&spades;</span>8<span style="color:#0088ff;">&diams;</span>4<span style="color:#000000;">&spades;</span>)